-We're going to take all the things we've learned in the mentoring process and wrap them into a comprehensive Life Plan that is designed to help you pursue an intentional, purposeful life without regrets.
-John Maxwell says, "All leadership begins with self-leadership," so let's wrap up the process with some self-leadership by creating a Life Plan that will help you live abundant, faithful, and fruitful lives.
+We are going to take all the things we have learned in the mentoring process and wrap them into a comprehensive Life Plan that is designed to help you pursue an intentional, purposeful life without regrets.
+John Maxwell says, "All leadership begins with selfleadership," so let us wrap up the process with some self-leadership by creating a Life Plan that will help you live abundant, faithful, and fruitful lives.